<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 • Database: It consists of data organized in the required structure like tables, files etc.

-• Network: It consists of hubs, communication media, and network devices
+• Network: It consists of hubs, telecommunications networks communication media, and network devices

-• People & procedures: People are device operators, network administrators, and system specialists, while procedures describe how and what data is to be processed to get specific answers
+• People & procedures: People are device operators, information systems managers, data scientists, network administrators, and system specialists, while procedures describe how and what data is to be processed to get specific answers

 How does it work: